Dagestan Campaign (1918): General offensive

 The bombardment slowed the Turks' preparations for the offensive, but by 5:00 P.M.
 Izzet Pasha had concentrated his forces in front of the Russian position, and part of his forces had flanked the ruins of the fortress, preparing to deliver a decisive blow.
 Having raised the staff team and the last reserve battalion, only about 400 people, in a counterattack, Nikitin, supported by the machine guns of cornet Khmara and the horse-mountain guns of Staff Captain Guibert, rolled out under the fire of Turkish machine guns to an open position, and beat at point-blank range, managed to push back the enemy, who did not accept bayonet combat and hid in the surrounding forests.
 The Russians lost 80 men killed and wounded in this attack, and two artillery soldiers went mad with terror and threw themselves from the cliff into the abyss.
 By the evening, the fighting had stopped, but the shelling of the Turks from gunboats from the sea had meanwhile resumed.
 The next twenty-four hours passed in silence.
 Nikitin sent all the officers from Tarka to the port to restore order and gather the deserters.
 The next day, they returned to their positions.

-According to the associates of Izzet Pasha, in this battle they shot all the cartridges of their field and head fleets.
+According to the associates of Suleiman Izzet Pasha, in this battle they shot all the cartridges of their field and head fleets.